GhaithAl-Gburi/IADQ-Arabic-Validation/readme.md

 ---

 ## Files in this repo
-- `Analysis_code.R` — Main R script that performs the analyses.
 - `Analysis_code.Rmd` — R Markdown source (script + narrative + plots).
-- `results.html` — Rendered HTML report of the complete analysis workflow.
+- `results.html` — Rendered PDF report for the complete analysis workflow.
 - `IADQ_dataset.csv` — the CSV file containing the data related to the study referenced above.
-- `survey.docx` — the doc file containing the arabic and english version of the research survey
+- `survey.docx` — the doc file containing the arabic and english version of the research survey.
 - `README.md` — this file.
 - `LICENSE` — MIT License (reuse and citation conditions).